May 29, 2026

 Meetings are often informal—over coffee, lunch, or video calls—and may be monthly or quarterly.
 Topics shift over time as the mentee's needs evolve.
 The relationship may last months or years, and regularly ends gradually rather than formally as the mentee grows in confidence.
 Some evolve into peer relationships or lasting professional connections.

-Mentors are usually not trained therapists or professional coaches.
+Mentors are typically not trained therapists or professional coaches.
 The relationship is built on experience, goodwill, trust, and the mentor's willingness to invest time in someone else's professional growth.

 Primary Goals Counseling aims to reduce emotional distress, improve daily functioning, and support healing.
 Coaching aims to achieve defined goals, improve performance, and support positive change.
 Mentoring aims to pass on wisdom, broaden perspective, and support overall professional development.